 From the arch at the top of Avenida Revolucion, follow signs to USA.
 There are literally blue signs with a pedestrian on it that point to the border that just say “USA.”

 I’ve also crossed the land border between Canada and the USA in different places, but always in a car, so it sort of just looks like a toll booth.
 This looked very different.

 These are basically covered markets that are open most days of the week.
 You can buy just about anything at a traditional mercado – fresh fruit, vegetables, meat, fish, dried foods like pasta or rice, clothes, shoes, and kitchen gadgets.

 It’s located a few blocks from the Cultural Center, so you can combine the two into one trip if you are only in the city for a short time.
 It’s also the place to head for a few nice souvenirs, but just be aware that you may be offered a very different price to what the locals are paying, especially if you don’t speak Spanish.

-Try the Birria Tacos (and All Other Types, too)
+7. Try the Birria Tacos (and All Other Types, too)

 One of the best things to try in this area, according to all of my Mexican friends, is the Birria.
 Everyone I spoke to in Ensenada agreed, the best birria in the region is in Tijuana.
 So eat birria we did.

 It’s located just off of Avenida Revolucion and there’s even a sign on the corner pointing you to their front doors.
-It might be a well-known spot, but it’s well known for good reason.
+It might be a well-known spot, but it’s well-known for good reason.
 The tacos were truly mouthwateringly good.
 Just thinking about them now is making me hungry.

 In all of the places I’ve visited in Mexico, none have made the tortilla into a cone and then topped that cone with meat.
 Each taco I had was always individually wrapped in paper keeping them nice and hot and from getting too soggy.

-Caesar’s Restaurant & Bar
+8. Caesar’s Restaurant & Bar

-One of the more famous pit-stops on a tour of Tijuana, Caesar’s Restaurant and Bar is the birthplace of the Caesar salad.
+One of the more famous pit stops on a tour of Tijuana, Caesar’s Restaurant and Bar is the birthplace of the Caesar salad.
 If you want to enjoy this in the way it was originally created, then head here and order it.

 They make the whole thing table-side, so it’s a bit of a show, but it certainly won’t keep you full.
 It’s only a small salad.
 That being said, it’s still a fun experience and worth checking out if you enjoy food history.

-Plaza Santa Cecilia
+9. Plaza Santa Cecilia

 The arch is there to represent the link between the United States and Mexico.
 There is also a nice Tijuana sign there if you enjoy the tourist signs that scatter the country.

-Telefonica Gastro Park
+10. Telefonica Gastro Park

 Foodies should not skip going to Telefonica Gastro Park.
 This is a glorified parking lot that has been filled with food trucks, picnic tables, and seriously good food.
 It was particularly nice on a sunny day.

-You’ll find everything from slow roasted barbecue to healthy poke bowls, artisan coffee to craft beer.
+You’ll find everything from slow-roasted barbecue to healthy poke bowls, artisan coffee to craft beer.
 It really has a little something for everyone, including vegetarian and vegan options or plates filled only with meat and cheese.

-Rent a Car & Head South
+12. Rent a Car & Head South

 It’s packed with great beer, seriously good food, a nice beach, and did I mention the hipster restaurants and artisan coffee shops everywhere?
 Don’t let this city’s bad reputation fool you.
 Tijuana is safe for visitors and it’s somewhere you can easily get to.